 Ralph is survived by daughters Sue (John) Littlefield, Wendy (Peter) Daggett; grandchildren Rebecca (Joe) Harpel, Dustin (Anna) Littlefield, Emily (Philip) Sendelbach, Samuel Daggett, Corrin Daggett; 11 Great-grandchildren; and sister Sylvia Busold.

-A Celebration of Life Service will be held Sunday the 14th of August, 2:00 PM at Watertown Evangelical Free church in Watertown, Minnesota.
-There will be visitation from 1-2 PM prior to the service.
-A Committal Service with military honors will be held Monday the 15th of August, 1:00 PM at Fort Snelling National Cemetery, Assembly Area 3.
+A Celebration of Life Service was held Sunday the 14th of August, 2:00 PM at Watertown Evangelical Free church in Watertown, Minnesota.
+There was a visitation from 1-2 PM prior to the service.
+A Committal Service with military honors was held Monday the 15th of August, 1:00 PM at Fort Snelling National Cemetery, Assembly Area 3.